Q& A with Tina Firesheets, author of 100 Things To Do in Winston-Salem Before You Die

 Tina said she had big plans to move to Los Angeles — attracted by the idea of a vibrant city with lots of young professionals — but due to her mother’s cancer diagnosis, she stayed nearby to take care of her.
 Even more importantly, she started to see her home base as her playground as she settled in with her own family.
 Might we say she recreated the LA energy in the Triad?

-We sat down with her ahead of the talk.
+We sat down to hear her inspiration behind the book.

 What made you write the book?